 There are few places in the world that can rival the Center for Electron Microscopy and Analysis (CEMAS) at The Ohio State University in advanced materials characterization.
 The unique building design and infrastructure ensure optimum instrument performance of the TEM, FIB, SEM, Cryo-EM, and XRD instruments.
 The physical infrastructure is further supported by an impressive intellectual foundation of faculty and staff with expertise that spans all aspects of electron and ion beam instrumentation.
 CEMAS brings together multidisciplinary expertise to drive synergy and amplify our characterization capabilities, to challenge what is possible in electron microscopy.
 CEMAS partners with university, government, and industry to develop new solutions to tackle major materials challenges as they arise.

-Transportation provided.
-CEMAS is located off of OSU’s main campus on the Kinnear Road Corridor.
-It is approximately a 5-10 minute drive based on traffic.
+Transportation will be provided.
+Meet in the lobby on the 1st floor of the Blackwekk Inn at 2 p.m.
+CEMAS is located off of OSU’s main campus on the Kinnear Road Corridor, approximately a 5-10 minute drive.

 “Esports” describes a range of concepts surrounding competitive, team-based video game play.
 Ohio State’s Esports program supports all students through an affordable, inclusive and engaging collegiate program.
 Ohio State’s program increases the reach of Student Life to new populations, provides opportunities for students to demonstrate teamwork and leadership and provides co-curricular opportunities that integrate with new academic and research programs.
 Students who participate have the ability to find opportunities to build and sustain strong communities through a well-equipped physical space, support of student organizations and university supported esports teams. eSports is located in Lincoln Tower, next to the Ohio Stadium.